-The Treaty of Portsmouth was begrudgingly signed in September 1905, officially ending the war.
+Both parties begrudgingly signed the Treaty of Portsmouth in September 1905, officially ending the war.

 Japan won its hard-fought control over Korea and South Manchuria as well as half of Sakhalin Island.
-The Russians had to vastly reduce their influence in the region, but maintained some control and weren’t required to pay an indemnity.
+The Russians had to vastly reduce their influence in the region, but maintained some control and did not have to pay an indemnity.

 Though the terms were favorable to Japan, the Japanese public was furious over the lack of an indemnity.
-Animosity arose once again over being “cheated” of the spoils of war in their dominant victory.
+Public animosity once again rose over being “cheated” of the spoils of war in their dominant victory.

 That hatred was especially pointed towards the United States over its alleged role in mediating the peace talks and helping the defeated Russia to more favorable terms.
-This animosity would only grow over the following decades as the US extended its own imperialistic tendencies further into the Pacific.
+This animosity only grew over the following decades as the US extended its own imperialistic tendencies further into the Pacific.

 The Significance of the Russo-Japanese War

-The entire war was followed very closely in the media with war correspondents on both sides.
-Major troop movements were extensively covered as well, such as the whereabouts of the Russian Baltic fleet as it traveled around the world.
+The media followed the entire war very closely with war correspondents on both sides.
+Newspapers often reported major troop movements including the whereabouts of the Russian Baltic fleet as it traveled around the world.

 This level of coverage and worldwide attention was a precursor for the major wars to follow.
-In addition, several major revelations were made regarding the power of new technology and weapons.
+In addition, the battles revealed several major indicators regarding the power of new technology and weapons.

 The Battle of Tsushima proved that battleships with all long-range guns were the dominant naval vessel of the time.
 Going into the war, navies preferred ships with a combination of short-, mid-, and long-range guns.

 The Battle of Mukden was a precursor to the fighting in World War I. Mukden was likely the largest battle in world history at that point in terms of number of participating troops.
-The high casualty counts would also be replicated in the next global conflict.
+The high casualty counts also foreshadowed those that were to occur in the next global conflict.

 The new technology of machine guns and long-range artillery would prove to be extraordinarily deadly.
 European military observers failed to learn from the war and would repeat some of the worst blunders on the Western Front of World War I.